KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-setup/antara-customizations.md

 - all the newly created Smartchains that are 100% PoW would by default have AdaptivePoW enabled.
 - if a newly created Smartchain never wants it, the parameter `-ac_adaptivepow=-1` should be used
-- existing Smatrtchains won't be affected after the October 1st.
+- existing Smartchains are not affected

 ## ac_algo